The Wright Way: Production

 The Wright Way was commissioned by BBC One Controller Danny Cohen and Controller of BBC Comedy Commissioning Cheryl Taylor.
 It was originally to be titled Slings and Arrows, until it was decided viewers would mistake the title for a historical documentary.
 An alternative working title was ...Gone Mad, a play on the cliché saying "It's health and safety gone mad".

 The series was filmed at dock10, MediaCityUK in Salford, Greater Manchester from January to March 2013 and broadcast on the BBC.

+It was revealed in Ben Elton's autobiography that the series was initially developed as a vehicle for Rik Mayall.